 DNS Configuration Is Typically Problematic.
-To minimize errors caused by errors, security experts have to review network protocols and connections, and if necessary, they must use accurate tools and software to assess the issue.
+To minimize errors, security experts must review network protocols and connections and, if necessary, use accurate tools and software to assess the issue.

-The DNS Domain Name System is an infrastructure that plays a vital role in the optimal performance of wide-area networks, especially the Internet, and alone is one of the essential pillars of the Internet and Internet-connected networks.
+The DNS (Domain Name System) is an infrastructure that plays a vital role in the optimal performance of wide-area networks, especially the Internet, and is one of the essential pillars of the Internet and Internet-connected networks.

-The domain name system ensures high availability, redundancy, and reliability features, and enterprise services and Internet-based activities are best performed.
+The Domain Name System (DNS) provides high availability, redundancy, and reliability, enabling enterprise services and Internet-based activities to operate effectively.
 Any defect in this service can cause serious problems for business operations.

-The problem with DNS is that a minor error in the DNS configuration file can negatively affect the performance of the service and all aspects of business operations.
-Failure or technical failure in DNS disrupts the ability of your customers to use the products and causes tremendous material damage to the company.
+The problem with DNS is that a minor error in the DNS configuration file can degrade service performance and affect all aspects of business operations.
+DNS failures disrupt your customers’ ability to use the products and cause significant material damage to the company.

 Large organizations that use a domain name system without rigorously managing configurations expose their businesses to significant challenges.

-Reducing the speed of access to content, cyberattacks, and finally stopping commercial activities are substantial challenges to ignore this service.
-Unfortunately, some network experts believe that modifying a domain name system is easy, has little complexity, and rarely considered a necessary operational process.
+Reducing access speed to content, mitigating cyberattacks, and ultimately stopping commercial activities are substantial challenges that cannot be ignored for this service.
+Unfortunately, some network experts believe that modifying a domain name system is easy, low-complexity, and rarely considered a necessary operational process.

 Typically, small organizations ask a network expert to take on the task of configuring and managing a domain name system; However, as organizations grow larger and more complex, and the number of DNS servers and people playing a significant role in change increases, it becomes a necessity to prepare a team of communication infrastructure developers.
 Despite the large number of people making changes to the DNS, it is not surprising that sometimes things do not go as expected.

-DNS problems are commonly caused by various factors, including human error, software problems, and hardware failures.
-Still, the most common cause of DNS failure is incorrect configuration files on DNS servers.
+DNS problems are commonly caused by factors such as human error, software issues, and hardware failures.
+Still, the most common cause of DNS failure is misconfigured DNS server configuration files.

-What can a small company do to make the DNS monitoring process work better with all this talk?
-Here are eight steps that any company can take to improve the overall quality of DNS and keep its programs consistent.
+What can a small company do to improve DNS monitoring, given all this talk?
+Here are eight steps any company can take to enhance DNS quality and maintain consistent programs.

 1. Manage DNS configuration using the review control